Assim al-Hakeem

-Assim bin Luqman al-Hakeem (عاصم بن لقمان الحكيم; born 23 November 1962) is a Saudi Arabian cleric of Indonesian descent.
+Assim bin Luqman al-Hakeem (عاصم بن لقمان الحكيم; born 23 November 1962) is a Saudi Arabian cleric.
 He is based primarily in the city of Jeddah, where he preaches Sunni Islam with a Salafist approach mostly in English, delivering programs on social media channels.

 Early life and education

 Assim bin Luqman al-Hakeem was born on 23 November 1962 in Khobar, Saudi Arabia.
-He is of Indonesian descent; his grandfather was a Mandailing who lived in Medan, Indonesia, and worked as a judge in the Sultanate of Deli at that time.
+He is of Batak descent; his grandfather was a Mandailing Batak who lived in Medan and worked as a judge in the Sultanate of Deli at that time.
 Al-Hakeem's grandfather sent Luqman, Al-Hakeem's father, to Saudi Arabia to study religion, and later he obtained Saudi citizenship; thus, Al-Hakeem grew up in Saudi Arabia.

-When he was 12, he and his family moved to Jeddah.
-From a young age, he was interested in Islamic studies.
-He finished high school in 1980 and subsequently enrolled at King Fahd University of Petroleum and Minerals, but eventually dropped out.
-He later enrolled at King Abdulaziz University, majoring in English literature, and graduated in 1987 with a Bachelor of Arts.
-He then continued a high diploma in Islamic studies at Umm al-Qura University in 1998.
-He also spent several years studying the works of Saudi Arabian religious scholar Muhammad ibn al-Uthaymin.
+At the age of 12, al-Hakeem moved with his family to Jeddah, where he developed an early interest in Islamic studies.
+After completing high school in 1980, he initially enrolled at King Fahd University of Petroleum and Minerals but later left the programme.
+He subsequently pursued a degree in English literature at King Abdulaziz University, graduating with a Bachelor of Arts in 1987.
+In 1998, he completed a Higher Diploma in Islamic Studies at Umm al-Qura University.
+Alongside his formal education, he spent several years studying under and benefiting from the scholarly works and teachings of the Saudi scholar Muhammad ibn al-Uthaymin.